Frequently Asked Questions About Home Dialysis

 Q: How frequently do I see my nephrologist?

-A: As a home dialysis patient, you will be asked to visit a center once a month for a review of your progress.
+A: As a home dialysis patient, you will be asked to visit a center at least once a month for a review of your progress.
 Typically you will spend time with the nurse who was responsible for your training, as well as various specialists such as a dietitian and a social worker.
 In many cases your nephrologist will see you during your center visit.
 Your nephrologist may also want to see you in his/her office at other times during the month; you should discuss this with your doctor.

 Q: Who is DaVita?